Table of contents

 - Multicultural employment

-Increasing immigration in many countries is creating more global workforces.
 Hospitality is especially strong in this area, making many hotels truly international.
 This adds another dimension to the guest’s stay.
-They might be served from someone from their own country or learn about a culture they’ve never visited before while staying somewhere they haven’t visited before either.
+They might be served by someone from their own country or learn about a culture they’ve never visited before while staying somewhere they haven’t visited before either.

 - Technology on every front